-The principal dentist had overall responsibility for the management, clinical leadership and for the day to day running of the service.
+The principal dentist had overall responsibility for the management, clinical leadership within the practice.
+The practice manager was responsible for other aspects of the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.
-Staff had identified lead roles and oversight for areas including safeguarding, infection control and staff training and the practice had systems to support staff in these roles.
+Staff had identified lead roles and oversight for areas including safeguarding, infection control and the practice had systems to support staff in these roles.

-The practice had policies, procedures and risk assessments to support the management of the service and to protect patients and staff.
-These included arrangements to monitor the quality of the service and make improvements.
+The practice had a range policies and procedures to support the management of the service and to protect patients and staff.
+These were bespoke to the practice and reviewed to ensure that they reflected current guidance and legislation.

+There were arrangements to monitor the quality of the service and make improvements.
 The outcomes from risk assessments, audits and reviews were shared on a regular basis for learning and improvement.
 Action plans were developed and implemented where needed to maintain and improve quality and safety within the practice.